 “I wanted to tell our story in a concise form for people outside Hawai’i,” explains Lindsey.
 “They know Hawai’i as a tourist destination, but they don’t know our history.”
 On the issue of Hawaiian sovereignty, Lindsey says it was important that the film strike a balance.
 “I wanted to raise my voice in a proactive and positive way,” she says.
 “There is a great deal of pain (regarding native rights issues), and I didn’t want to diminish it or put a sunny face on it.”

 But neither did she want to belabor the subject.
 “I think that much of the anger expressed in the sovereignty movement comes from a feeling of helplessness,” says Lindsey.
-“Open discussion, like that triggered by seeing the film, is a first step in healing.”
+“Open discussion, like that triggered by seeing the film, is the first step in healing.”

 “This was the most exhilarating experience of my life,” says Lindsey.
 “The group of people I worked with, the archival footage, doing a project about Hawai’i and my ancestors—it was a tremendous personal voyage.”